Hunter Yeany: 2022

 Yeany driving the Dallara F3 2019 during the 2022 Spielberg Formula 3 round.

 Yeany took part in the 2021 post-season test at Circuit Ricardo Tormo with Campos Racing.
 In January 2022, the team announced that Yeany would drive for them in the 2022 season.

 In the Spielberg round, during the sprint race, Yeany injured his wrist while making contact with a rival.
 He managed to continue and finish 21st.
 However, due to his injury, he was forced to withdraw from the feature race.
 Ultimately, he had to miss the Budapest round as well and was replaced by Oliver Goethe.
-He also missed the Zandvoort round and was replaced by Sebastian Montoya.
+He also missed the Zandvoort round and was replaced by Sebastián Montoya.
 Yeany made his return at the final round in Monza, and finished the races 24th and 17th.
 Yeany failed to score points and finished 33rd in the championship, with a best finish of 16th.

 At the end of September, Yeany partook in the post-season test with Carlin, on Day 1 and Day 3 at Jerez.